Have You Experienced Age Discrimination in the Workplace? Contact Us Today

 Holding Your Employer Accountable

 You do not have to take such unjust treatment.
-However, the big question you may be asking yourself is: do I need a lawyer for age discrimination in Newport Beach?
+However, the big question you may be asking yourself is: do I need a lawyer for age discrimination?

 The short answer is yes.
-Age discrimination lawyers Newport Beach specialize in helping people who have been wronged by their employers get the justice they deserve.
+Age discrimination lawyers specialize in helping people who have been wronged by their employers get the justice they deserve.
 If you have been discriminated against because of your age and you want redress and restitution, you must first file a complaint with the Equal Employment Opportunity Commission.
 You will need to make a formal complaint to the agency.
 An EEOC representative will then discuss the complaint with you.
 You will then be invited to submit a formal complaint online.
-The age discrimination lawyers Newport Beach will help you through this procedure.
+Your attorney will help you through this procedure.
 They will help you write up and submit the complaint to the EEOC so that it can be investigated by them.

 If the EEOC investigation finds proof of age discrimination in your organization, they will not take legal action on your behalf.
 However, they will issue a report that can be used in your private lawsuit against the company.
 The one thing to keep in mind is that you must submit a complaint to the EEOC before you file a lawsuit against your employer.